Nattie-Nkosi/FundiStore/README.md

 # Fundi-Store E-commerce Store

 Welcome to Fundi-Store, an example E-commerce store inspired by Fundi Capital.
-This project was built entirely from scratch using the DotNet CLI tool and React Typescript.
-As a software developer intern at Fundi Capital, this project represents the culmination of my internship learnings and experiences.
+This project was built entirely from scratch using the DotNet(C#) tool and React Typescript.

 ## Introduction

-Fundi-Store is a full-stack E-commerce application showcasing the integration of a .NET WebAPI backend with a React-based front-end.
+Fundi-Store is a full-stack E-commerce application showcasing the integration of a .NET v7 API backend with a React-based front-end.
 It allows users to browse products, add items to their cart, create orders, and explore various functionalities typically seen in an E-commerce platform.

 ## Features